jerry-maurice/Travel-planner-FEND-Udacity/README.md

 WEATHERBIT_API_KEY=###################################
 restcountries=https://restcountries.eu/rest/v2/name/

+Once you have setup the APIs, the user can now run
+- `npm start`

 ### Extend Options
 I use the rest countries api to get the country flag and display it on the screen